francescacraievich/mola-adversarial-nsga3/docs/user-guide/perturbations.md

 ## Overview

 Adversarial perturbations are small, carefully crafted modifications to LiDAR point clouds that degrade SLAM performance while remaining imperceptible.
-This document describes the different perturbation strategies implemented and their effectiveness against MOLA SLAM.
+This document describes the 17-parameter genome encoding and the effectiveness of each perturbation strategy against MOLA SLAM.

 The perturbation generator implements state-of-the-art adversarial techniques based on recent research: